shizhonghao/BlueUmbrella/Logs.md

 * Controller for `DELETE /users/<username>` and `PATCH /users/<username>` (for PATCH, distinguish the function allowed by admin and regular users) (tested)

 Basically, we've accomplished the development of the back-end.

+### Jul 31

+* Fix bugs: SSUsers.add -- lack of `protocol` key

+* Add feature: Allow user to modify their password in mongodb

+* Formally pushed our back-end onto the server at `api.tbufoundation.tk`